rust-lang/rfcs/text/0000-container-leak.md

 }
 ```

-and the following API for growable containers (some of these methods are already stable or implemented but unstable):
+and the following API for multi-value containers (some of these methods are already stable or implemented but unstable):

 ```rust
 impl<T> Vec<T> {